Extra Event

 );

-• Use useEventMap for adding, removing, and checking the status of events in a component-friendly way.
+useEventMapfor adding, removing, and checking the status of events in a component-friendly way. - Use built-in events like

-• Create custom events by implementing the IEvent interface or extending a base event class, and register them with the hook.
+IEventinterface or extending a base event class, and register them with the hook.